dickinson-comp130-02-fa2025/comp130-web/exams.md

 The exam covers programming techniques from labs 1-5 and topics 1-5.
 It will be similar in style and content to the practice lab exam.
 The conditions for the exam are as follows.
+* You must use the IDLE editor for writing code.
+Please do not open any other applications except those necessary for consulting permitted materials.
 * You can consult course materials, your own notes, homework, homework solutions, previous labs, the course textbook, the course website, Moodle, external sites linked directly from the course homepage (including Python standard library, Turtle documentation, graphics.py documentation).
 * You may not consult any other external website.
 * You may not perform web searches.
 * You may not use any other tools such as artificial intelligence assistance for programming, online forums, or any other form of assistance.

 ## Written exam 2